Admission Requirements for DNP Program

 Disclaimer:Meeting the minimum requirements does not guarantee admission.
 Acceptance into the program will be reserved for the best-qualified applicants who fulfill all admission requirements.

-Individuals with a documented history of substance abuse:The anesthesia profession is recognized as having one of the highest rates of substance abuse among all healthcare professions.
+Individuals with a documented history of substance abuse:The anesthesia profession is recognized as having one of the highest rates of substance abuse among all health care professions.
 As a result of this, persons who have a history of substance abuse are strongly urged to seek professional growth in a direction other than nurse anesthesia.
-If you have a history of substance abuse, are in or have completed a recovery or treatment program, we strongly urge you to consider the serious risks to yourself involved in entering the anesthesia profession.
+If you have a history of substance abuse, are in or have completed a recovery or treatment program, we strongly urge you to consider the serious personal risks involved in entering the anesthesia profession.
 We suggest you consult your counselor, therapist or other health care professional for guidance, and strongly urge you to consider an alternative professional pathway within the nursing profession.

 We acknowledge that substance abuse is an accepted disease and, as such, individuals with a history of substance abuse who wish to pursue a degree in nurse anesthesia may do so in accordance with the guidelines set forth.
 All students must perform in accordance with accepted professional behavior standards and ethical codes of conduct at all times.
-Violations of these principals and guidelines are grounds for immediate dismissal without the right of appeal.
+Violations of these principles and guidelines are grounds for immediate dismissal without the right of appeal.

-The College of Nursing reserves the right to recommend the withdrawal or dismissal of any student whose health, conduct, academic or clinical performance is below the standards of the College of Nursing's Nurse Anesthesia Concentration.
+The College of Nursing reserves the right to recommend the withdrawal or dismissal of any student whose health, conduct, academic or clinical performance is below the standards of the College of Nursing's Nurse Anesthesia program.